 We love serving our baked fish with lemon wedges for an extra bit of flavor!
 We also added a few handfuls of arugula in these photos (SO GOOD with a big ol' drizzle of that leftover sauce!)

-But we’re firm believers that just about everything goes with baked fish.
-Some of our favorite sides to serve with this barramundi: quick roasted vegetables, a big salad, a loaf of crusty bread, pasta, rice, farro, or risotto!
+But we're firm believers that just about everything goes with baked fish.
+Some of our favorite sides to serve with this barramundi: quick roasted vegetables, a big salad, a loaf of crusty bread, pasta (similar to our white wine fish pasta), rice, farro, or risotto!

 An easy baked fish recipe with white wine, garlic, lemon, and capers.